hypertherm/xpr-true-hole-client-net/README.md

 Use this True Hole client for .NET in your CNC application to allow operators to quickly convert eligible holes in XPR parts into bolt-ready holes.

-This client library uses the XPR True Hole Conversion API available at **https://developer.hypertherm.com**
+This client library uses the XPR True Hole Conversion API at **https://developer.hypertherm.com**

 -------------